mblakele/task-rebalancer/README.md

 the newer forests will tend to have fewer documents.
 In cases like this, we can rebalance the forests.

-Or perhaps you want to replace the existing forests entirely.
+Or perhaps you want to replace the existing forests entirely, without losing any documents?
 That would make sense if the replacements are on faster or larger storage, for example.
-Set the old forests to `updates-allowed=delete-only` and this tool can handle that scenario too.
+Set the old forests to `updates-allowed=delete-only` and this tool can evacuate those forests.
+Once they are empty, detach them from the database and then delete them.

 Before using this tool, consider that rebalancing is generally slower than clearing the database and reloading.